whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations have High Standards.md

 _A person's integrity is their willingness to stand for a culture of mutual respect, including being honest, keeping promises, having an attitude of service, and standing for justice._ But when people are forbidden from standing for justice (because only the police may enforce the law, Chapter 6), and solidarity is continually sabotaged, making it hard to act in service (Chapter 8), deep integrity becomes rare.
 In fact, in unhealthy nations, low integrity, cowardice, low awareness and mutual understanding, superficiality, and low self-worth become common.

 When people accept their unhealthy nation as "just the way life is," they also wind up accepting all these terrible troubles as tragic but inevitable.
-Troubles like discrimination, greed, corruption, cowardice, superficiality, low integrity start to seem normal.
+Troubles like discrimination, greed, corruption, cowardice, superficiality, and low integrity start to seem normal.
 People can have low expectations or low standards for themselves and others, not expecting deep integrity or generosity from anybody.

 There is good news, though.
 It's possible to live without troubles like discrimination and corruption, just like it's possible to live in a nation where everyone embraces integrity, bravery, and generosity, so that neighbors can deeply trust each other.
 Stories of healthy nations living in traditional times show how high our standards can be, and how low our standards currently are.